 Our quark rolls are made with carefully selected ingredients:

-- contain fiber from the seeds and grains
+- fiber from seeds and grains

-- contain protein from the protein powder and quark
+- protein from protein powder and quark

 Variations

-Our protein powder: Vetain Vegan Protein Neutral
+Our Protein Powder: Vetain’s Vegan Protein Neutral

 - high-quality organic ingredients

-- Nutritional values: 375 kcal and 77 g protein / 100 g; per serving (30 g): 112 kcal, 23 g protein
+- Nutrition: 375 kcal and 77 g protein / 100 g; per serving (30 g): 112 kcal, 23 g protein

-Substitution table
+Substitution Table

 - fresh yeast → 7 g dry yeast